makinbacon21/switchroot-script-builder/README.md

 Decent CPU (better CPU --> faster build)

 # Building
-It's pretty straightforward--first `chmod +x Q_Builder.sh` to make it executable, and run the script with `sh Q_Builder.sh` and answer any prompts you get.
+It's pretty straightforward--first `chmod +x Q_Builder.sh` to make it executable, and run the script with `./Q_Builder.sh` and answer any prompts you get.
 Once stuff starts happening, there shouldn't be any more prompts unless you screwed something up

 # Credits
 @Dajokeisonu for his direct contributions